-Popular science articles written by me and published in BBC Wildlife Magazine, BBC Knowledge Magazine, Africa Geographic, Outdoor Photography, and Biosphere Magazine, and online with The Conversation.
+Popular science articles written by me and published in BBC Wildlife Magazine, BBC Knowledge Magazine, Africa Geographic, Outdoor Photography, and Biosphere Magazine, and online with The Conversation and EarthArchives.
 The BBC Wildlife and Knowledge Magazine articles are on the Grey Mouse Lemur, Microcebus murinus

 in Madagascar.
 The Africa Geographic Magazine article is on camera trapping in South Africa.
 There follows an excerpt (the Food and Feeding section) from the Family Herpestidae (Mongooses) of the Handbook of the Mammals of the World, and a proof copy of the Banded Mongoose Mungos mungo

 species account from the Mammals of Africa.
 My most recent articles are about rhino conservation and wildlife crime for The Conversation, and Biosphere Magazine, with the banded mongooses making a comeback, and most recent opinion piece on the much-maligned grey squirrel.
 This section also includes letters published with images in Outdoor Photography Magazine.
 The IUCN Red List Species Account for the Banded Mongoose (Mungos mungo

 ) is also linked.
-Recent opinion pieces published on rhino resurrection/de-extinction for The Conversation, rhino horn in The Times and on the future of the Scottish landscape for ReWildScotland, and on vandalism of dinosaur footprints for EarthArchives, Fossils and Evolution.
+Recent opinion pieces published on rhino resurrection/de-extinction for The Conversation, rhino horn in The Times, on the future of the Scottish landscape for ReWildScotland, and on vandalism of dinosaur footprints for EarthArchives, Fossils and Evolution.
 Articles are presented in chronological order - scroll down to view the most recent articles.

 Jason Gilchrist - BBC Wildlife Magazine - 2008 - Grey Mouse Lemur - Microcebus murinus - Small is Beautiful